Clairvaux Abbey: Revolution to present day

 At the time of the French Revolution in 1789, Clairvaux had only 26 professed religious, counting the abbot, Louis-Marie Rocourt, ten lay brothers, and ten affiliated pensioners of the house; 19 of the religious and all the lay brothers were secularized.
 The relics of Bernard of Clairvaux were moved from the abbey church to Troyes Cathedral.

 Having become state property according to the decree of 2 November 1789, the abbey was purchased in 1792 and converted into a glassworks, which was repossessed by the state upon its bankruptcy in 1804 and turned into a prison.
 This fate was not uncommon for former monasteries following the penal reforms of Napoleon, it also befell others like Fontevraud and Mont-Saint-Michel.
 Because the abbey church was sold off as a quarry in 1812, a small new chapel was built inside the former refectory in 1828.
 During the 19th century, the abbey held 2,700 prisoners, including 500 women and 550 children.
 Deplorable conditions at the abbey inspired Victor Hugo to write his short story "Claude Gueux", based on a real prisoner at Clairvaux, in 1834.
 Following a reform in 1875 that required individual cells for prisoners, "chicken cages", cells measuring 1.5 x 2-meter (5 x 6.5 ft), were installed, they remained in use until 1971.
-The abbey was in 1926 as a historical monument by the French Ministry of Culture, but only one of the buildings, the one for the lay brothers, is medieval in origin yet erected after Bernard had died.
+The abbey was designated a monument historique in 1926 by the French Ministry of Culture.
+Only one of the surviving buildings, that of the lay brothers, is medieval in origin (albeit erected after Bernard had died).

 Starting in the 2000s, the prison was gradually dismantled.
 Comprehensive restorations began in 2013, and the prison was finally shut down in 2023.
-Renovation has been underway since.
+Renovation of the historic Abbey buildings has been underway since 2021, the 20th century correctional additions will be demolished as part of the conversion of the campus to a tourist site.